MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/logging-tracing.md

 ---
-title: "Logging and tracing (Common Data Service for Apps) | Microsoft Docs"
+title: "Logging and tracing (Common Data Service) | Microsoft Docs"
 description: "Use the trace log to store plug-in execution information to aid in plug-in debugging." ms.custom: "" ms.date: 1/28/2019